 Hi!
 I’m Sami!

 I have loved cooking pretty much my whole life.
-I started young, raised in San Diego, CA by parents who were adventurous eaters— while most normal kids were eating toaster pop tarts and bagel bites for breakfast and after school snacks, I was eating Huevos Rancheros and ordering nigiri sushi with quail eggs, and preferred my tuna salad with capers.
+I started young, raised in San Diego, CA by parents who were adventurous eaters— while most normal kids were eating pop tarts and bagel bites for breakfast and after school snacks, I was eating Huevos Rancheros, ordering nigiri sushi with quail eggs, and preferred my tuna salad with capers.
 Now that I'm grown, I'm certainly not above an occaisonal pop tart, but I am grateful that I learned to be open to trying new foods at an early age.